 Only exceptional circumstances warrant an authorised leave of absence.
 Generally, a need or desire for a holiday or other absence for the purpose of leisure and recreation would not constitute an exceptional circumstance.
 The school will consider each application individually, considering the specific facts and circumstances and relevant background context behind the request.
 The request must be made by the parent with whom the child normally lives, and permission must be sought in advance.
-The school will not grant leave of absence unless there are exceptional circumstances, based on the individual facts and circumstances of the case; following consultation with other staff as required, including the Designated Safeguarding Lead.
+The school will not grant leave of absence unless there are exceptional circumstances.
+The school must be satisfied that there are exceptional circumstances, based on the individual facts and circumstances of the case; following consultation with other staff as required, including the Designated Safeguarding Lead.
 Where a leave of absence is granted, the school will determine the number of days the pupil can be away from school.
 A leave of absence is granted entirely at the school's discretion.